ratushnyivm/task-manager/README.md

 ## Demonstration

-Deployed on a VPS server using nginx, gunicorn, and supervisor: http://195.133.146.48/
+Deployed on a VPS server using nginx, gunicorn, and supervisor: link

 ---